iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 04afb96060aad90176268345e10355
 ```

-Note that both versions of the data file are stored.
+Note that both versions of the data are stored.
 (This should match
 `.dvc/cache`.)

 </details>